 Symbiosis

-The word “symbiotismus” was first coined by German plant physiologist Albert B. Frank (1839–1900) in 1877 during his study of lichen to describe “where two different species live on or in one another under a comprehensive concept which does not consider the role which the two individuals play but is based on the mere coexistence and for which Symbiosis is to be recommended” (translated in Sapp, 1994, p.6).
-In 1907, Russian botanist Andrey Famintsyn (1835–1918) who established and taught at Russia’s first laboratory of plant physiology in St. Petersburg, was also impressed by the hybridity of lichens.
 Lichens are composite organisms that defy tidy definitions and lines of descent.
 They comprise of diverse microbionts that belong to separate taxonomic kingdoms entangling algae or cyanobacteria, and fungi.
-The study of lichen revealed that across single-celled (microscopic) or multi-cellular (animals, plants, fungi) organisms are not as ‘individual’ or ‘autonomous’ as they may appear.
-Instead, they are “consortiums” (Famintsyn, 1907) of various species, or “holobionts”, i.e a host of many species (Margulis & Fester, 1991) that rely on the communication and interaction among several species within and outside the organisms to evolve and survive.
+The study of lichen revealed that across single-celled (microscopic) or multi-cellular (animals, plants, fungi) organisms are not as individual or autonomous as they may appear.
+In fact they are consortiums (Famintsyn, 1907), because two or more bacterial or microbial groups live symbiotically or, they can be explained as holobionts; that is when organisms are a host of many species (Margulis; Fester, 1991).
+Both rely on the communication and interaction among several species within and outside the organisms to evolve and survive.

 image3

-For example the algae or cyanobacteria will fuel lichen metabolism through photosynthesis, and the fungal partner even following extreme cycles of wetting and drying, can re-organise its membranes and restart photosynthesis when moisture reappears.
-Artist Laurie Palmer (2023) remarks in her book Lichen Museum that, “neither of the most prominent partners, the algae nor the fungus, would look or act, on their own, anything close to how they look and act together, nor would they thrive” (p.
+The algae or cyanobacteria will fuel lichen metabolism through photosynthesis, and the fungal partner, even following extreme cycles of wetting and drying, can re-organise its membranes and restart photosynthesis when moisture reappears.
+Artist, author and professor Laurie Palmer (2023) remarks in her book Lichen Museum that, “neither of the most prominent partners, the algae nor the fungus, would look or act, on their own, anything close to how they look and act together, nor would they thrive” (p.
 35).
 This is precisely why lichen may be found across climates and biomes, from the frozen tundra to parched desert rocks (Tsing, 2012).

 Symbiogenesis